Ricardo Goss: Mamelodi Sundowns

 In September 2020, he joined Mamelodi Sundowns on a five-year contract.
 In response to signing for Mamelodi Sundowns, Goss said "It has been a childhood dream for me to join the club."
 It took until February 2021 for Goss to make his debut for the club, which came in a Nedbank Cup win against Stellenbosch, as Denis Onyango and Kennedy Mweene were often preferred by the manager.
 He failed to make a league appearance for Sundowns in the 2020–21 season, and played just twice in the 2021–22 season.

 In July 2022, he joined SuperSport United on a two-year loan.
 In summer 2024, he returned to SuperSport on loan for a third season.

 International career

 Goss has appeared for South Africa at under-23 level and for the senior national team.

 He was called up to the senior national team for the first time in October 2019 for the Nelson Mandela Challenge match against Mali, and was recalled to the senior national team for 2021 Africa Cup of Nations qualification matches the following month.
 Goss said that he "was stunned" by the call-up and that he "didn't expect things to happen this fast", given he was playing in the second-tier National First Division two seasons prior.

+On 1 December 2025, Goss was called up to the South Africa squad for the 2025 Africa Cup of Nations.

+On 28 May 2026, he was selected by manager Hugo Broos to represent his nation at the 2026 FIFA World Cup due to his performance in the South African Premier Division.